wormhole-foundation/docs.wormhole.com/video-tutorial-how-to-manually-add-tokens-to-your-wallet.md

 ### 📞 Contact us

-If you have any questions, please reach out to Wormhole's community managers on [Discord.](https://discord.gg/wormholecrypto)&#x20;
+If you have any questions, please reach out to Wormhole's community managers on [Discord.](https://discord.gg/wormholecrypto)

 {% hint style="danger" %}
 Beware of scams.
-Admins will never DM you first!&#x20;
+Admins will never DM you first!
 {% endhint %}